 at least one of the following three: NPA-NXX, LRN, and/or NPA-NXX-X

+Pseudo-LRN SV/NPB migration indicator (if any exist, YES/NO).

 Note: A Migration request that includes only NPA-NXXs is considered an “online” migration that will be sent over the CMIP interface to Service Providers that support the functionality (SMURF data will be used by Service Providers that do not support the functionality).
 If migration data includes at least one NPA-NXX-X or LRN, it is considered “offline” and all Service Providers will use SMURF data.
+A migration request that includes only NPA-NXXs is considered “offline” if pseudo-LRN SVs/NPBs exist within at least one of those NPA-NXXs.

+Note: The pseudo-LRN migration indicator field is used for information purposes to NPAC Personnel to determine appropriate M&Ps.
+If any pseudo-LRN SVs/NPBs exist at the time of migration, they will get migrated per requirements Req 39 and Req 40.

+Req 84 SPID Migration – Pseudo-LRN Indicator

+NPAC SMS shall provide a SPID Migration Pseudo-LRN Indicator on the SPID Migration GUI, which is defined as an indicator on whether or not the requesting Service Provider desires any existing pseudo-LRN records to be migrated.

+NOTE: The indicator is used for NPAC Personnel operations, and not an indicator on whether or not pseudo-LRN records will get migrated.
+Per requirements Req 39 and Req 40, pseudo-LRN records will get migrated during a SPID Migration.

 3.3, System Functionality

 Req 61 Low-Tech Interface Operations – Notifications for Pseudo-LRN Updates